andrew/ultimate-awesome/README.md

 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
-- [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.
 - [awesome-mac-apps](https://github.com/davidmerrick/awesome-mac-apps) - My favorite macOS apps.
 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.